Chairman Steps Down As NPR Grapples With Harassment Crisis

 "I knew that wasn't me," she said.

-In the encounter from 2002, Sweeney and a producer drove around the Virginia suburbs of Washington, D.C. in a luxury car being used for a story she was working on.
+In the encounter from 2002, Sweeney and a producer drove around the Virginia suburbs of Washington, D.C., in a luxury car being used for a story she was working on.
 After stopping in a glitzy bar for a drink — "we were pretending to be fancy," the producer said in an interview — she said Sweeney asked her to pull to the side of a quiet street and then leaned over and kissed her.
 She said she froze and that after he stopped she kept driving.

 She told him later she did not want any personal relationship.
 She spoke on condition of anonymity for this story because she wanted to be able to apply for jobs at the network in the future.